 I've been asked a few times recently how my style works with brighter weddings and it struck me as an interesting question, and one that I'd never really even considered.
 My job is simply to capture your day as emotively, authentically and beautifully as I can - whatever colours, styles and characters it brings - I hadn't even thought about whether I might have a different approach depending on the colour pallette!
 If you're after a photographer with a super punchy bright style then my edit probably isn't for you.
 What I would advise though is to look at how each photographer's style works across the whole of the wedding day.
 When I see strong editing styles used for lively dancefloor shots and busy urban scenes I love them, but often feel that the same approach for quieter moments and portrait work can look a little out of place and even unflattering.
 It's always been important to me to achieve a style that works consistently beautifully throughout the whole of a wedding day.

-So – to reassure anyone who is planning a bright wedding and would like to see how I work with less earthy-coloured tones, here’s a little look at the Bright Side of Life – click the header to play the slideshow 🙂
+So - to reassure anyone who is planning a bright wedding and would like to see how I work with less earthy-coloured tones, here's a little look at the Bright Side of Life - slideshow below.